giordamaug/HELP/README.md

 ![Alt text of the image](https://github.com/giordamaug/HELP/blob/main/docs/images/GraphicAbstract_IG.jpg)

 # Credits
-The HELP Framework was developed by the Computational Data Science group of High Performance Computing and Networking Institute of National Council of Research (ICAR-CNR).
+The HELP Framework was developed by the Computational Data Science group of High Performance Computing and Networking Institute of National Research Council of Italy (ICAR-CNR).

 # Cite
 If you use this software, please cite the following article.